What is sin? What does it mean for a non Christian?

 I say ‘hurts’ because, at the end of the day only hurt people, hurt people.
 This means if we heal the hurt and return to love, we can’t repeat the sin because Loving people love people, right?

 Remember, our thoughts will become words, either in our head or out-spoken, and our words become works.
-Doesn’t it make sense to confront those put-downs, which obviously don’t work for you so they can be resolved and dissolved through the love of God?
+Doesn’t it make sense to confront those put-downs, which obviously don’t work for you so they can be resolved and dissolved through the deeper and real love of God?

 What do you identify your self with?